esl/MongooseIM/doc/advanced-configuration/listen.md

 The double-bracket syntax is used because there can be multiple listeners of a given type, so for each listener type there is a TOML array of one or more tables (subsections).

-* **Default:** None - each listener needs to be enabled explicitely.
+* **Default:** None - each listener needs to be enabled explicitly.
 Typical listeners are already specified in the example configuration file.
 * **Example:** The simplest XMPP listener configuration, handling only incoming XMPP client connections:

 ```toml